voraczech/voraczech.com/content/prepper.md

 > Advantages: reduced risk when preferred currency fails (if you have multiple currencies); liquidity (cash-only businesses); less spending; anonymity
 >
-> Additional costs: weight of cash; exchange rate risk; impossibility of certain financial operations (interest on deposits); custody security measures
+> Extra costs: weight of cash; exchange rate risk; impossibility of certain financial operations (interest on deposits); custody security measures

 Compared to a regular card/transfer payment, it actually has many advantages: